aiven/devportal/docs/platform/howto/project-support-center.rst

 Create HAR files
 ~~~~~~~~~~~~~~~~~

-Aiven support may need information about the network requests that are generated in your browser when you experience a problem.
+The support team may need information about the network requests that are generated in your browser when you experience a problem.
 Browsers can capture a log of these network requests in a HAR (HTTP Archive) file.

 If the support team asks for a HAR file: